-While we are commercializing QINLOCK in the U.S. in fourth-line and fourth-line plus GIST, and initiating the launch of QINLOCK in Germany and France, we have limited experience as a commercial company and there is limited information about our ability to successfully overcome many of the risks and uncertainties encountered by companies commercializing drugs in the biopharmaceutical industry.
+While we are commercializing QINLOCK in the U.S. in fourth-line and fourth-line plus GIST, and continuing our European geographic expansion of QINLOCK in key European markets, we have limited experience as a commercial company and there is limited information about our ability to successfully overcome many of the risks and uncertainties encountered by companies commercializing drugs in the biopharmaceutical industry.
 To execute our business plan, in addition to successfully marketing and selling QINLOCK, we will need to successfully:

-- establish and maintain our relationships with healthcare providers who will be treating the patients who may receive our drug and any future drugs; - obtain adequate pricing and reimbursement for QINLOCK and any future drugs; - obtain regulatory authorization for the development and commercialization of the drug candidates in our pipeline; - develop and maintain successful strategic alliances; and - manage our spending as costs and expenses increase due to clinical trials, marketing approvals, and commercialization.
+- establish and maintain our relationships with healthcare providers who will be treating the patients who may receive our drug and any future drugs; - obtain adequate pricing and reimbursement for QINLOCK and any future drugs; - obtain regulatory authorization for the development and commercialization of the drug candidates in our pipeline; - · develop and maintain successful strategic alliances; and - manage our spending as costs and expenses increase due to clinical trials, marketing approvals, and commercialization.